Matrix estimation by Universal Singular Value Thresholding: Proofs

-.1in {\it Perturbation of singular values.} The following perturbative result from matrix analysis is used several times in this manuscript.
+The following perturbative result from matrix analysis is used several times in this manuscript.
 Let $A$ and $B$ be two $m\times n$ matrices.
 Let $k=\min\{m,n\}$.
 Let $\sigma_1,\ldots,\sigma_k$ be the singular values of $A$ in decreasing order and repeated by multiplicities, and let $\tau_1,\ldots, \tau_k$ be the singular values of $B$ in decreasing order and repeated by multiplicities.
-Let $\delta_1,\ldots,\delta_k$ be the singular values of $A-B$, in any order but still repeated by multiplicities. \begin{thm} For any $1\le p< \infty$,
+Let $\delta_1,\ldots,\delta_k$ be the singular values of $A-B$, in any order but still repeated by multiplicities.